Vitreous body

-The vitreous body (vitreous meaning "glass-like"; from Latin vitreus 'glassy', from vitrum 'glass' and -eus) is the clear gel that fills the space between the lens and the retina of the eyeball (the vitreous chamber) in humans and other vertebrates.
-It is often referred to as the vitreous humor (also spelled humour), from Latin meaning liquid, or simply "the vitreous".
+In human anatomy, the vitreous body (from Latin vitreus 'glassy') is the clear gel that fills the space between the lens and the retina of the eye (the vitreous chamber) in humans and other vertebrates.
+It is often referred to as the vitreous humor (also spelled humour, from Latin meaning 'liquid'), or simply "the vitreous".
 Vitreous fluid or "liquid vitreous" is the liquid component of the vitreous gel, found after a vitreous detachment.
 It is not to be confused with the aqueous humor, the other fluid in the eye that is found between the cornea and lens.

 Structure

 The vitreous humor is a transparent, colorless, gelatinous mass that fills the space in the eye between the lens and the retina.
 It is surrounded by a layer of collagen called the vitreous membrane (or hyaloid membrane or vitreous cortex) separating it from the rest of the eye.
 It makes up four-fifths of the volume of the eyeball.
+The vitreous body has an average volume of approximately 4 mL in the adult human eye; however, its volume varies significantly between individuals and depends on axial length and refractive status.
+Highly myopic eyes, which are characterized by increased axial length, may have vitreous volumes exceeding 9–10 mL, whereas hyperopic eyes with shorter axial length may have vitreous volumes of approximately 3–4 mL.
 The vitreous humour is fluid-like near the centre, and gel-like near the edges.

 The vitreous humour is in contact with the vitreous membrane overlying the retina.
 Collagen fibrils attach the vitreous at the optic nerve disc and the ora serrata (where the retina ends anteriorly), at the Wieger-band, the dorsal side of the lens.
 The vitreous also firmly attaches to the lens capsule, retinal vessels, and the macula, the area of the retina which provides finer detail and central vision.

 Aquaporin 4 in Müller cells in rats transports water to the vitreous body.